 For people with rapidly deteriorating health and those who are approaching the end of life, a quicker Fast-Track assessment can be completed instead.

-Who decides eligibility for Continuing Care?
+Who decides eligibility for continuing healthcare?

 Unlike the initial checklist, which is completed by an individual, the final assessment is examined by an experienced team of health and social care professionals.
 At a meeting (which you or a representative are free to attend) the panel look at the evidence, make recommendations as to whether you’re eligible for care and pass on their opinions to the local Clinical Commissioning Group (CGC).

-What happens with NHS continuing care?
+What happens with NHS continuing healthcare?

 If you’re eligible for NHS continuing healthcare, your local CCG will talk to you about the support you need and where you would prefer to receive your care.
 You can be cared for in your own home or in a care home.